 How do you feel apart from the pain?
 Do you feel relieved that your partner is not in your life?
-Do you feel like you two were meant to be together?
-Do you feel this strange resistance about being alone?
+Do you feel like you two are meant to be together?
+Do you feel this strange resistance to being alone?

-How you feel will provide you adequate clues about whether giving up on a relationship is the right choice or not.
+How you feel will provide you with clues about whether giving up on a relationship is the right choice or not.

-There just isn’t.
-You and your partner are in control of whether you wish to put in the work to make a romantic relationship last.
+There isn’t.
+You and your partner control whether you wish to put in the work to make a romantic relationship last.

 While envisioning your future without your girlfriend, did you feel that resistance?
 That resistance about how it didn’t feel right to be alone?
 Then it may mean that you’re willing to work on the connection.

-The next step to take in this situation instead of giving up on a relationship is to gauge how much work you can put into this.
-Both partners need to be willing to do what it takes to build a long lasting relationship.
+In this situation, the next step to take instead of giving up on a relationship is to gauge how much work you can put into this.
+Both partners need to be willing to do what it takes to build a long-lasting relationship.

 It’s best to reflect on what you can do as a partner instead of focusing on what your partner can do.

-A lot of the time, the battle is won when you simply identify what caused it.
-What is being referred to here is not about one partner winning and the other one losing.
+A lot of the time, the battle is won when you identify what caused it.
+What is being referred to here is not about one partner winning and the other losing.

 It’s about your relationship winning the battle against a breakup.
 You can sit down with your boyfriend or girlfriend and discuss or retrace your steps back to what event led to the present conflicts in the relationship.